TimeToogo/elliotswebsite.com/_work/iddigital.md

 This being not only my first experience in the industry but also my first job, was unlike anything which I could foresee.
-For myself there was a profound difference in working for non-personal projects where you I *told* my job and *required* to fulfil it.
+For myself there was a profound difference in working for non-personal projects where I was *told* my task and *required* to fulfil it.
 The pressure was at first nerve racking but reduced over time after realising I had the skills necessary and was able to apply them in a commercial web development environment.
 I also enjoy the experience, working with like minded others and the additional feelings